Masterfully crafted Myanmar tour itinerary for discerning travellers. Cultural, active, intellectually stimulating small-group travel at its finest.

 Yangon is the former capital and the largest city of Myanmar.
 Once known as Rangoon (“end of strife”), it was founded in the 11th century starting as a fishing village and was transformed into a commercial and political hub after it was seized by the British in 1852 during the Second Anglo-Burmese War.

-Later today we visit the Shwedagon Pagoda.
+We retreat to the hotel after lunch to avoid intense heat in early afternoon.
+Later today, just before sunset, we arrive at the magnificent Shwedagon Pagoda.
 Situated on a hilltop, the spectacular Buddhist temple thought to be more than 2,500 years old is the city’s most significant landmark.

 Day 4/Sat: Yangon (B)

-Our morning sightseeing includes Sule Pagoda and Independence Park by the City Hall.
-Sule Pagoda has been a focal point for contemporary Yangon and Burmese politics.
-As we drive along the streets, the guide will point out major buildings constructed during the British colonial era.
-After a stroll along lovely Kandawgyi Lake, we spend the rest of the day exploring Yangon on our own.
+After a stroll along lovely Kandawgyi Lake and a visit to the National Museum of Myanmar, we spend the rest of the day exploring Yangon on our own.
 We recommend the famous Scott Market which is very popular among jewelry and handicraft shoppers.

 Day 5/Sun: Yangon – Bagan (B/L)